cade-vs/vstring/README.md

 # DESCRIPTION

 VSTRING provides dynamic strings and char* compatibility and also Perl-like arrays, hashes and regexp objects.
+It also offers wide char (wchar_t) support for ISO10646/Unicode strings.

-The dynamic string object can be freely exchanged with standard char* type, so there is no need to change function calls nor the implementation when you change from char* to String (and vice versa).
+The dynamic string object can be freely exchanged with standard char* (or wchar_t*) type, so there is no need to change function calls nor the implementation when you change from char* to String (and vice versa).
 The main difference from other similar libs is that the dynamic string class has no visible methods (except operators) so you will use it as a plain char* but it will expand/shrink as needed.

-All classes (VString, VArray, Vtrie) implementation provide shallow copy and copy-on-write functionality so assignment operators like:
+All classes (VString, VArray, Vtrie and their counterparts WString, WArray, WTrie) implementation provide shallow copy and copy-on-write functionality so assignment operators like:

   str1  = str2
-  varr1 = varr2
+  arr1  = arr2
-  vtrie1 = vtri2
+  trie1 = tri2

 are cheap and fast!